 His research also covers youth and graduate entrepreneurship, the role of entrepreneurship in regional economic development, small business finance and entrepreneurship policy.

-His work has appeared in a variety of national and international media outlets including local and national BBC radio, the Times and Sunday Times, and the Scotsman.
+His work has appeared in a variety of national and international media outlets including the Wall Street Journal, local and national BBC radio, the Times and Sunday Times, and the Scotsman.

 Professor Greene is happy to consider PhD candidates.
 However, applicants need to have a very strong background in econometrics as he only takes students who exclusively focus on a quantitative approach to small business and entrepreneurship in developed economies.